StarGate01/AmongUs-Mumble/README.md

 ## Installation

 Download the latest compatible release from https://github.com/StarGate01/AmongUs-Mumble/releases/ , or build it yourself (see below).
-Drop the `winhttp.dll` file into the same directory as the `Among Us.exe` program.
+Drop the `winhttp.dll` file into the same directory as the `Among Us.exe` program (see [this explanation](https://github.com/StarGate01/AmongUs-Mumble/issues/1#issuecomment-723373278) if you are confused).

 If you don't have the `Visual C++ Redistributable for Visual Studio 2015` installed, get it from https://www.microsoft.com/en-us/download/details.aspx?id=48145 .
 Choose the x86 version, even if your PC is 64 bit.